Georgia Labor Laws Guide

 Georgia hiring laws

-Georgia uses both federal and state laws to ensure equal hiring opportunity for all individuals.
+Georgia uses both federal and state laws to ensure equal hiring opportunities for all individuals.
 The following are some of the most critical federal and state laws that Georgian employers should comply with during recruitment.

 Federal employment-related laws